Riding a wave of global fanfare, excitement and hype, Coinbase went public on April 14, 2021. It has been a bumpy 13 months.

-Unfortunately, Coinbase is teetering on the verge of "not so much."
+Unfortunately, Coinbase is proving to be more in the "not so much" category.

-And in the process the net worth of CEO Brian Armstrong is getting obliterated.
+Along the way, the net worth of CEO Brian Armstrong is getting obliterated.

-Prior to the April 14 IPO, analysts predicted Coinbase's stock price would land at around $250 when the direct listing was complete.
+Prior to last year's IPO, analysts predicted Coinbase's stock price would land at around $250 when the direct listing was complete.
 That would have given the company a market cap of $65 billion.

 Soon after debuting, the price hit $300.
 Then $350.
 Then $380.
 Then $400.
 Then, very briefly, $430.